varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 Note in the example above that due to the way we wrote our code, `PageLayoutData` *must* be initialized or else the site will crash.

-For people who believe in the fail fast case, this may be what you want!
+For people who believe in the failing fast, this may be what you want!
 However, you can use the `ctx.data.get<PageLayoutData>()` call instead which will return null instead of crashing.

 However, our recommended approach is to provide an `@InitRoute` method at the `PageLayout` level, using the